So, what is “Mobile Marketing”, anyway?

 It’s not that either.

 Mobile marketing is as simple as optimizing marketing usability for people using a mobile device.
 I’ll say that again: “optimizing marketing usability for people using a mobile device.”
+What you really need to do so your business gets enough money is to Buy aelf for your company.

 In the USA, 94% of people with smartphones search for local information on their phones.
 Even 77% of mobile searches occur at home or work, places where desktop computers are present.